 Where general gaming performance is comparable between the RTX 2080 and GTX 1080 Ti, though, ray tracing is more definitively one sided.
 The RTX 2080 has 46 RT cores, which allow it to output some eight gigarays of path-traced lighting.
 In comparison, the 1080 Ti can only manage 1.1 gigarays.

 All of this only matters if you care about ray tracing, which is still only present in a very limited number of games.
-But if those are games you do or plant to play with your new graphics card, then the 2080 is clearly the better choice.
+But if those are games you do play, or at least plan to play with your new graphics card, then the 2080 is clearly the better choice.

 The 1080 Ti is a decent card for getting a look at what ray tracing can do, but it’s not the best card out there for actually experiencing it in a fluid, playable fashion.